-A joint degree program allows you to complete two graduate degrees concurrently in less time than it takes to finish each program individually.
-As a specified number of credit hours apply toward both degrees, you also pay less in overall tuition by combining programs.
+A joint degree program allows a student to complete two graduate degrees concurrently in less time than it takes to finish each program individually.
+As a specified number of credit hours apply toward both degrees, students also pay less in overall tuition by combining programs.

 Before beginning a joint degree program, both full-time and part-time law students must complete the required first-year curriculum and achieve a minimum grade point average of 3.00 in those courses.
 Full-time students earn 28 credits the first year, while part-time students must earn at least 28 credits within the first three semesters of the law program.

 Traditional JD students must complete 86 credit hours to graduate from the College of Law.
-However, under the joint degree program, you earn the JD degree after completing a minimum of 76 credit hours.
-The College of Law applies up to 10 credits toward your JD degree for work completed in the other graduate degree program.
-Credit hours are eligible to be applied only after you complete the required first year JD curriculum described above.
-A Joint Program Coordinating Committee determines which courses offered by each program count for joint credit.
+However, under the JD/MBA joint degree program, a student earns the JD degree after completing a minimum of 76 credit hours.
+The College of Law applies up to 10 credits toward the JD degree for work completed in the other graduate degree program.
+Credit hours are eligible to be applied only after completion of the required first year JD curriculum described above.
 A joint degree student may not receive credit for courses that create a redundancy in coursework.

 Combined Credits and Expenses

 Full-time joint degree students generally complete the program in three or four years.
 Part-time applicants generally complete the joint degree program in four or five years.
-You may accelerate the program by taking classes in the summer or by taking more courses during the academic year.
-By doing so, you may potentially complete both programs one-half year earlier.
+A student may accelerate the program by taking classes in the summer or by taking more courses during the academic year.
+By doing so, a student may complete both programs one-half year earlier.

-Once enrolled in a joint degree program, you no longer pay the College of Law package tuition; you pay by the credit hour for law classes and classes taken in the other program.
-If you are receiving financial aid at the time you reclassify to the joint degree program, you should be able to extend your award through to the completion of both degrees.
+Once enrolled in a joint degree program, students no longer pay the College of Law package tuition; instead, students pay by the credit hour for law classes and classes taken in the other program.
+Students who are receiving financial aid at the time they are reclassified to the joint degree program may be able to extend the award through to the completion of both degrees.

-You must meet the grading standards of the College of Law and the respective graduate degree program in order to remain in good standing.
-Grades are recorded on your transcript under the college in which the courses are taken, and the combined degree is recorded after you graduate.
-If you are dismissed from either program, the Joint Program Coordinating Committee may permit you to continue studies in the other program.
-You must satisfy the normal program requirements of the other school to receive the degree; no double counting of credits is permitted after a dismissal from one college.
+Joint degree students must meet the grading standards of the College of Law and the respective graduate degree program in order to remain in good standing.
+Grades are recorded on the transcript under the college in which the courses are taken, and the combined degree is recorded after graduation.
+Students who are dismissed from either program may be able to continue studies in the other program.
+Students must satisfy the normal program requirements of the other school to receive the degree; no double counting of credits is permitted after a dismissal from one college.

 Leaves of Absence/Withdrawal

-You must receive permission from the Joint Degree Coordinating Committee to take a leave of absence from the joint degree program.
+Students must receive permission from both colleges to take a leave of absence from the joint degree program or to withdraw from the joint degree program.
 A leave of absence is granted for a maximum of one year.
-If you do not enroll in classes after one year, you will be permanently withdrawn from both programs and only may re-enroll by applying to the admission offices of both colleges as a new student.
+If a student does not enroll in classes after one year, he or she will be permanently withdrawn from both programs and only may re-enroll by applying to the admission offices of both colleges as a new student.